-WTO: US can put $7.5B in tariffs on EU goods for Airbus case
+U.S. can impose $7.5B in tariffs on EU goods for Airbus case, WTO rules

 “If the U.S. decides to impose WTO authorized countermeasures, it will be pushing the EU into a situation where we will have no other option than to do the same,” she said.

+Italy’s Foreign Minister Luigi Di Maio, who was meeting with U.S. Secretary of State Mike Pompeo in Rome on Wednesday, vowed to “defend our businesses.”
+Italian wine and cheeses could face an impact from U.S. tariffs.

-The arbitration award is the largest among about two dozen at the WTO since it was created nearly 25 years ago.
-The previous record award of $4 billion was in 2002, when the WTO ruled against the U.S. over the Foreign Sales Corporation law that allowed for illegal subsidies to some U.S. businesses.
+The award is the largest among about two dozen at the WTO since it was created nearly 25 years ago.
+The previous record of $4 billion came in 2002, when the WTO ruled against the U.S. over the Foreign Sales Corporation law, saying it had allowed for illegal subsidies to some U.S. businesses.

-Unlike the Trump administration’s unilateral tariffs on billions of dollars-worth of steel, aluminum and other goods from China, the EU and elsewhere, the retaliatory tariffs authorized in the Airbus case enjoy a stamp of approval from the WTO — an organization that Trump has repeatedly criticized.
+Unlike Trump’s unilateral tariffs on billions of dollars-worth of steel, aluminum and other goods from China, the EU and elsewhere, the retaliatory tariffs authorized in the Airbus case have the stamp of approval from the WTO, an organization that he has repeatedly criticized.

+German Chancellor Angela Merkel acknowledged “we have lost a matter under WTO law.”

+“This means it’s not some sort of arbitrary question but a verdict according to international law that now weighs on Airbus, one must sadly say,” she told reporters in Berlin.
+“We have to see how the Americans will react now.”

-A May 2018 WTO ruling found that EU “launch aid” for Airbus had resulted in lost sales for Boeing in the twin-aisle and very-large-aircraft markets.
-The ruling centered on two aircraft: Airbus’ 350XWB — a rival of Boeing’s 787 — and the double-decker A380, which surpassed the Boeing 747 as the world’s largest commercial passenger plane.
+A May 2018 WTO ruling in the case found EU “launch aid” for Airbus had resulted in lost sales for Boeing in the twin-aisle and very-large-aircraft markets.
+The ruling centered on Airbus’ 350XWB _ a rival of Boeing’s 787 _ and the double-decker A380, which tops the Boeing 747 as the world’s largest commercial passenger plane.

 The case itself dates to 2004, a testament to the plodding and thorough rhythm of the Geneva-based trade body.

-The Trump administration has been demanding reform of the WTO, and has been blocking new appointments to its crucial Appellate Body — which could be rendered inactive in December unless the U.S. gets its way.
+The Trump administration has been demanding reform of the WTO, and has been blocking new appointments to its crucial Appellate Body _ which could be rendered inactive in December unless the U.S. gets its way.

 The WTO is already examining a dozen cases involving U.S. tariffs and countermeasures brought by its trading partners over the administration’s steel and aluminum tariffs.
 Trump has insisted the move is needed to protect U.S. national security interests, but the Europeans claim it is simply protectionism and breaks global trade rules.

-The EU introduced “rebalancing” tariffs on about 2.8 billion euros ($3 billion) of U.S. steel, agricultural and other products.
+The EU has introduced “rebalancing” tariffs on about 2.8 billion euros ($3 billion) of U.S. steel, agricultural and other products.
 Trump has also threatened to slap duties on European automakers.

+AP Writers Lorne Cook in Brussels, Frank Jordans in Berlin, and Giada Zampano in Rome contributed to this report.